Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Where a worker would normally just be the client’s employee, but instead they’re working through their own company, the contract is judged to be ‘inside’ or ‘caught by’ IR35, and the position is different.

-How do you know if you are ‘caught’ by IR35?
+How do I know if I’m ‘caught’ by IR35?

-Once they make a determination, the client must give you a copy showing what the determination is, and how they arrived at it.
+The client must give you a copy showing what the determination is, and how they arrived at it.

 What are the IR35 tests?

+This is a tricky area!
+The problem is contracting is very diverse, so a reasonable test for one company doesn’t work so well with another organisation.
 The issue is so complex that HMRC regularly loses tribunals based on their own rules!
 However, there are some tests which give a good general indication, such as those below.

 The contract